imbo/imbo/README.markdown

 ### DELETE /&lt;publicKey&gt;/&lt;image&gt;

 Delete the image identified by &lt;image&gt; along with all meta data.
-This action is not reversible.

 ### DELETE /&lt;publicKey&gt;/&lt;image&gt;/meta

 Delete the meta data attached to the image identified by &lt;image&gt;.
 The image is kept on the server.
-This action is not reversible.

 ### HEAD /&lt;publicKey&gt;/&lt;image&gt;